CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 brute-force "try everything until something works" approach, is the second half of step 2: "try a new variable+value _which satisfy the constraints given this assignment_".
-When trying a value, we "forward check" all the other variables with respect to the constraints and the hypothetical assignment, removing any value which no longer works from their domains.
+When trying a value, we "forward check" all the other variables with respect to the constraints and the hypothetical change (assignment or removal), pruning any value which no longer works from their domains.
 This saves us from trying sub-trees that involve values which we _know_ are invalid in the current attempt.

 Steps 2 and 3 above are called the left and right branches respectively, hence "2-way branching".